marano/blog/_posts/2014-06-09-first-steps-on-building-a-spa-with-angularjs.markdown

 ### Serving static files

-We are almost ready to push the app to Heroku but since it does not know how to serve the static files out of the box, we'll use [node-static](https://github.com/cloudhead/node-static) to run a simple static file server.
+We are almost ready to push the app to Heroku, but since it does not know how to serve the static files out of the box, we'll use [node-static](https://github.com/cloudhead/node-static) to run a simple static file server.